40+ Interesting Facts About France

 - In 1893, France became the first country in the world to introduce license plates to vehicles.

-- According to WHO’s ranking of health care systems, France has the best health care system in the world.
+- According to WHO’s ranking of healthcare systems, France has the best healthcare system in the world.
 (Source)

-- France is the world’s biggest exporter of helicopters, aeroplanes, spacecraft, wine, cosmetics, perfumes, and bovine animals.
+- France is the world’s biggest exporter of helicopters, airplanes, spacecraft, wine, cosmetics, perfumes, and bovine animals.
 It is also the biggest importer of fish, nuclear reactors, footwear, jewelry, leather goods, and travel goods.
 (Source)

 - France is the 2nd oldest country in Europe after San Marino.
 Charles the Bald became the founder of this nation-state in 843 AD.
 (Source)